bloodyKnuckles/templateking/readme.markdown

 (Layout reformated for clarity.)

-See [the examples directory](https://github.com/bloodyKnuckles/templateking/tree/master/examples) for more examples and additional functionality.
+See [the examples directory](https://github.com/bloodyKnuckles/templateking/tree/master/examples) for more examples and additional functionality, including grabbing a portion of a template and repeatedtly writing it out to form table rows and lists.

 ## license